Healthdirect Free Australian health advice you can count on.

 Read more on Brain Foundation website

-Vestibular Schwannomas, also called Acoustic Neuromas, are benign growths that occur along the nerve that connects the inner ear to the brain.
+Vestibular Schwannoma Vestibular schwannomas (Acoustic Neuroma) are non-cancerous growths along the nerve that joins the inner ear to the brain

 Read more on Radiation Oncology Targeting Cancer website